HIIT is an intense form of exercise that has been gaining popularity over the past few years. But is it really beneficial, or is HIIT bad for you?

 That said, high-intensity interval training does have some valuable benefits.
 It can help you burn more calories than steady-state exercise.
 It can also be less stressful on your body if you’re only doing it occasionally.
 It’s just important to keep these downsides in mind if you’re considering adding high-intensity interval training to your workout regimen.

 To be clear, high-intensity interval training is not bad for you; it’s just something that can have some adverse effects if you overdo it.
-If you only want to do high-intensity interval training once in a while, that’s fine.
+If you only want to do high-intensity interval training occasionally, that’s fine.

-But if you want to add high-intensity interval training to your workout routine regularly, it’s a good idea to start with shorter workouts and slowly work your way up.
-You can also space them out if you just do one or two high-intensity interval training sessions per week.
+But if you want to regularly add high-intensity interval training to your workout routine, it’s a good idea to start with shorter workouts and slowly work your way up.
+You can also space them out if you do one or two weekly high-intensity interval training sessions.
 That way, your body will have time to recover in between.
 The goal is to reduce your risk of injury as much as possible.